 This paper is organized as follows.
-In Section II, we will review the structure of surface codes and introduce the MWPM decoder.
-In Section III, we will discuss our modification to the MWPM decoder.
-In Section IV, we will present the simulation results.
+In Section II, we review the structure of surface codes and the MWPM decoder.
+In Section III, we discuss our modification to the MWPM decoder.
+In Section IV, we provide the simulation results for the IRMWPM decoding.
 Section V concludes this paper.